Shawn-Xu/PPIP/docs/index.md

 $ mkdir -p ${pw}
 ```

 Then, we have to create a Docker container and mount the workspace folder as the **</data/>** of the Docker container.
-In this instance, we set the **PPIP** as the container name.
+In this instance, we set the **ppip** as the container name.
 Of course, you can rename it as your wish and keep it consistent in the following example.

 ```sh
 $ docker create --name ppip -t -u $(id -u) -v=${PWD}/${pw}:/data/ shawndp/ppip  #create a container but not running